hiimnhan/blog/fibo-linear-algebra.md

 ```

-And now comes the interesting part.
+And now comes the fun part!

 ### 2. Matrix exponentiation approach